joeyallen761/joeyallen761.github.io/_projects/project1.md

   <em>The tool uses Matplotlib to visualize shot performance during each sesssion, and feeds summary statistics into a formatted prompt to send to an LLM using the openai API.</em>
 </div>

+Also, this tool visualizes a players "streakiness".
+This may be helpful in showing them how many warmup shots they need to take before getting into rythm, and detecting fatigue if the ball starts to miss over time.

+  <iframe src="../images/Projects/BasketballAppScreenshots/Plotly/shot_progression.html" alt="Shots over time." width="100%" height="600" style="border:none;"></iframe>

 ## Bloopers